-Similar to \Eqref{trace}, if we fix the position of 0 in $\sigma$, we have unbiased estimator of the partial sum of diagonal elements:
+Then similar to \Eqref{trace}, if we fix the positions of 0 in $\sigma$, we have unbiased estimator of the partial sum of diagonal elements:

-We can expand the expression same as \Eqref{eq:hut} and transform the calculation process into two inner product and two derivation.
-This efficient method with random selected subset parameter calculation of Hessian trace presented in Alg.~\ref{alg:SEHT-D}.
+We can expand the expression same as \Eqref{eq:hut} and transform the calculation process into two inner products and two gradients.
+This efficient method with random selected subset of parameters for calculating Hessian trace is presented in Algorithm~\ref{alg:SEHT-D}.
 We name it as SEHT-D.

-SEHT-D makes Hessian regularization realistic and applicable for NN training.
-Thurs, in practice, we mainly provide results on SEHT-D. Compared with other regularization methods, our Hessian regularization shows improved test performance with fast training speed.
+SEHT-D makes Hessian regularization tractable for neural network training.
+Thus, in practice, we mainly provide results of SEHT-D. Compared with other regularization methods, including Label Smoothing and Confidence Penalty, our Hessian regularization shows improved test performance.